 Can you Use a Food Processor to Mill Flour?

 A food processor is not really designed to grind flour, and it can damage or wear out your food processor over time, so I wouldn’t recommend it for long term use.

 However, I do know that people use their food processor/blender to grind wheat into flour with no problems, and have done so for years.
 So it’s up to you if you’d like to try it out!
 You will more than likely get similar results to the coffee grinder, depending on the quality of your machine.

 QUICK TIP: If you have a KitchenAid or other stand mixer, you can buy a flour milling attachment for it.
 This is a really good budget option if you already have a KitchAid or stand mixer at home.
-(Here’s a link to where you can get hold of one: Remember to use coupon code TRUESOURDOUGH5 to get 5% discount!)
+(Here’s a link to where you can get hold of one: You’ll get a 5% discount off if you use that link)

 Using a Home Flour Milling Machine

 Not surprisingly, a home flour milling machine is going to give you the best outcome, and give you the most control.
 With the right choice of milling machine, you will be able to get:

 - a flour texture that you choose, from coarse to super fine

 - ability to mill larger amounts at a time

 NOTE: If you’d like some information about which home milling machine is best for you, I have a full buyer’s guide that you can read here.
 Or if you’d like to see my comparison between 2 of the most popular grain mills on the market, click here.